Microsoft Campus Agreement software

 If LJMU were to leave the Campus Agreement at some future date, it would be necessary to be able to distinguish those licences we owned from the ones we had rented under Campus.
 It is therefore incumbent on departments to record the use of Campus licences and to maintain knowledge of how these have been deployed.

 Subject to this, departments may install software under the Campus Agreement as required.
-Media may if necessary be obtained via PLN at a nominal charge, under the continuing Select agreement.
+Media may if necessary be obtained via ITS at a nominal charge, under the continuing Select agreement.

 Staff Home Use Rights